 Music has been a cherished form of artistic expression for thousands of years.
-Songs have been created for entertainment and to tell stories and spread meaningful messages to others.
+Songs have been created for entertainment, to tell stories, and to spread meaningful messages to others.

 Throughout history in Japan, enka music was used for all of these purposes.
 Although it has evolved, it still has its iconic soulful sound.

 This unique style of music has endured through the years and is still adored by people of all ages worldwide.